kornelski/pngquant/lib/MANUAL.md

 it will create `lib/libimagequant.a` which you can link with your program.

-    gcc yourprogram.c lib/libimagequant.a
+    gcc yourprogram.c /path/to/lib/libimagequant.a

 Alternatively you can compile the library with your program simply by including all `.c` files (and define `NDEBUG` to get fast build):

     gcc -std=c99 -O3 -DNDEBUG lib/*.c yourprogram.c

-###Compiling on Windows
+### Compiling on Windows/Visual Studio

-The library can be compiled with any C compiler that has at least basic support for C99 (GCC, clang, ICC, C++ Builder, even Tiny C Compiler).
-Unfortunately as of 2013 Visual Studio (MSVC) has not yet been updated to support C newer than the 1989 version.
+The library can be compiled with any C compiler that has at least basic support for C99 (GCC, clang, ICC, C++ Builder, even Tiny C Compiler), but Visual Studio 2012 and older are not up to date with the 1999 C standard.
+There are 3 options for using `libimagequant` with Visual Studio:

+ * Use Visual Studio **2013** (MSVC12) or newer.
-On Windows you can compile the library with GCC from MinGW or Cygwin.
-Use GCC to build `libimagequant.a` (using instructions above) and add it along with `libgcc.a` (shipped with the compiler) to your VC project.
+ * Or use GCC from [MinGW](http://www.mingw.org).
+Use GCC to build `libimagequant.a` (using above instructions for Unix) and add it along with `libgcc.a` (shipped with the MinGW compiler) to your VC project.
+ * Or use [C++ version of `libimagequant`](https://github.com/pornel/pngquant/tree/cpp).
+The C++ version is not as up-to-date as C version, but should be compatible with Visual Studio older than 2013 (VC12).

 ## Overview